 #17 Appeltaart (Dutch Apple Pie)

 When it comes to Dutch desserts, none is perhaps more famous than apple pie.
-The popular food in the Netherlands, however, is not like American apple pie.
+It is, however, not like American apple pie.

-Appeltaart is made in a spring-form pan, not a pie dish.
-The consistency is more cake-like than pie.
-The apples are sliced thicker and stacked high and the filling is sturdy, not runny.
-It’s a dessert that is comforting, yet exquisite.
+Appeltaart is made in a spring-form pan, not a pie dish, and the consistency is more like a cake.
+The apples are also sliced thicker and stacked high and the filling is sturdy.

-The Appeltaart Netherlands pastry is a staple of Dutch food and can be found on almost every menu and in every grocery store.
-That said, the most famous restaurant in Amsterdam for Appeltaart is Winkel 43.
-They serve slices of appeltaart topped with a dollop of cream – and the taste is simply out of this world!
+The most famous restaurant in Amsterdam for Appeltaart is Winkel 43.
+They serve their slices topped with a dollop of cream – and the taste is simply out of this world!

 #18 Dutch Ice Cream